Fresh-Advance/Invoice/README.md

 Note: Not all latest features are available in the older branches.

+## Version compatibility

+* v5.x is compatible with OXID Shop compilation 7.1.x-7.4.x
+* v3.x is compatible with OXID Shop compilation 7.0.x-7.4.x

+Note: Not all latest features and fixes are available in older than the last versions - always prefer the latest possible release.

 ## What to expect in next versions

 * Show Vat for every product in list